Maine Water Quality at a Glance

 Most of Maine’s public water systems meet federal drinking water standards and are safe for consumption.
 However, some areas have elevated PFAS levels that exceed Maine’s strict 20 ppt standard.

-Maine has some of the nation’s strictest PFAS regulations, requiring comprehensive testing across all 2,800 public water systems.
-About 502 drinking water sites have tested higher PFAS levels than state standards.
-Water utilities are implementing advanced treatment technologies and the state has received over $194 million in federal funding to address emerging contaminants and infrastructure needs.
+Maine has some of the nation’s strictest PFAS regulations, requiring comprehensive testing across all community water systems.
+About 576 private wells have exceeded state standards for PFAS.
+Water utilities are implementing advanced treatment technologies and the state has received nearly $194 million in federal funding to address emerging contaminants and infrastructure needs.
 Residents should review their utility’s annual water quality report and stay informed about local conditions.

 What are PFAS chemicals and why are they a concern in Maine?